Ibu Sandoz contains the active ingredient ibuprofen. It has pain-relieving, fever-reducing and Care properties.

 Do not take more than 3 film-coated tablets of Ibu Sandoz in a 24-hour period, unless prescribed by a doctor.

-In the case of pain during the menstrual period, it is recommended to start treatment at the first sign of the symptoms.
+In the case of pain during the menstrual period, it is recommended to start Care at the first sign of the symptoms.

 Do not use Ibu Sandoz for more than 3 days and only to treat the conditions listed above.